1j01/tiamblia-game/README.md

 When pulling new changes from Git, run `npm install` again in case there are new or updated dependencies.
 (You don't need to if `package-lock.json` hasn't changed.)

+## Deployment

+`npm run deploy` will build the project and deploy it to GitHub Pages.
+It will check first that skele2d isn't npm-linked, with a `predeploy` script.
+This requires bash.